Tag: Smart City

 Es ist eine bemerkenswerte Reise, zu beobachten, wie sich Málaga von einem traditionellen Küstenort zu einem weltweit anerkannten Technologieknotenpunkt entwickelt.
 Während die Stadt Brücken zu Tech-Giganten auf der ganzen Welt an Orten wie Taiwan schlägt, bleibt die Hoffnung, dass sie diese rasante Modernisierung weiterhin mit dem warmen, einladenden Geist in Einklang bringt, der so viele von uns überhaupt erst hierher gezogen hat.
 Wachstum ist unvermeidlich, aber ein bewusstes Wachstum stellt sicher, dass Málaga nicht nur eine smarte Stadt bleibt, sondern auch eine zutiefst menschliche.

-• Málaga Exports Its Smart City Model and Tech Ecosystem to Taiwan
+• Málaga Exports Smart City and Tech Ecosystem to Taiwan

-Málaga Exports Its Smart City Model and Tech Ecosystem to Taiwan
+Málaga Exports Smart City and Tech Ecosystem to Taiwan

 Málaga’s trajectory as a premier European technology hub has moved beyond regional dominance.
 The city is now actively exporting its innovation ecosystem blueprint to global markets.
 In March 2026, despite the logistical challenges posed by the temporary closure of the Málaga-Madrid high-speed train line, a specialized delegation from Málaga traveled to Taiwan to participate in the Smart City Summit Expo 2026, a clear indicator of the city’s strategic pivot toward attracting Asian investment and talent.